 The physical tools are exciting with Osa Odighizuwa.
-Although he’s only 6-foot-2, 279 pounds, he’s incredibly dense, and he’s also a near-elite athlete for a defensive lineman.
+Although he’s only around 6-foot-2, 282 pounds, he’s incredibly dense, and he’s also a near-elite athlete for a defensive lineman.
 Odighizuwa made the 2020 Feldman’s Freaks list, on which he was documented to have the following skills: “Squatted more than 700 pounds, benches more than 420, has a 32-inch vertical, 15-percent body fat and has eclipsed 20 mph on his GPS.”

 Odighizuwa is an athletic nightmare for some interior linemen, and his numbers check out on tape.
 The UCLA defensive tackle has excellent explosiveness off the line.
 He can also carry that through gaps in the line as he rushes.
 Additionally, Odighizuwa has the lateral athleticism to shift around when taking on blockers.
 This can help him divert lanes as a pass rusher and emerge in front of ball carriers in run defense.

 Featured | Valdovinos’ 3-round 2021 NFL Mock Draft

 Odighizuwa’s size may seem underwhelming on the surface, but don’t let that fool you.
 Despite his below-average height measurement, he has uncharacteristically long arms for his height.
 Odighizuwa uses his elite proportional length to his advantage as well.

 His hands can be extremely violent on pass-rushing reps, and he also uses his length to disrupt passers and establish leverage.
 Being a three-time state wrestling champion at the high school level, the UCLA defensive tackle has an innate understanding of leverage and how to win in those one-on-one situations.